DaveDRoberts/PhotonGraph/README.rst

 PhotonGraph
 ===========

-PhotonGraph is a Python framework for simulating the logical output state of integrated photonic graph state generators.
-It includes tools for the analysis and applications of photonic graph states.
+A Python module built on the shoulders of giants to serve as a toolkit for photonic graph state exploration, simulation and experimentation.

 Description